sighupio/fury-getting-started/fury-on-vms/README.md

 Change it accordingly to your environment

-### Cert-manager
+### cert-manager

-If using cert-manager, you can use the http01 challenge to get certificates from let's encrypt, only if your load-balancer is reachable from the internet, otherwise, we suggest to use a dns01 solvers that can use an authoritative DNS zone to emit certificates.
-We will use this approach on the tutorial.
+With cert-manager you can get valid certificates automatically created for you.
+You can use the `http01` challenge to get certificates from Let's Encrypt if your load-balancer is reachable from the Internet, otherwise, we suggest using the `dns01` solvers that use an authoritative DNS zone to emit certificates.

+KFD includes cert-manager in its core packages and it is fully integrated with the distribution.
+We will use cert-manager with the `dns01` challenge approach in this tutorial.

 ## Step 4 - Write the `furyctl.yaml` configuration file